ShaShekhar/NeuralNetwork_using_MNIST/README.md

-I have written this code to understand the basics of neural network.
+I've written this code to understand the basics of neural networks.
+The initial file, mnist.py, is adapted from Michael Nielsen's book 'Neural Networks and Deep Learning' (http://neuralnetworksanddeeplearning.com).
+This version uses a single data point per optimization step, leading to slow optimization.

-The mnist.py file is directly taken Micheal Neilson book on Neural Network http://neuralnetworksanddeeplearning.com.
-In this code the optimization is very slow, because every time single data is proceed through neural network and error is calculated.This error is accumulated over the batch of data and then weights are updated.

-The batch updated version mnist_batch.py is written to alleviate the problem of slow optimization.

-In mnist_dropout.py file i show that how to implement dropout in neural network.
+To address this, I've created mnist_batch.py, which updates weights in batches for faster optimization.
+Additionally, mnist_dropout.py demonstrates how to implement dropout within a neural network.

-If anyone wants in depths knowledge of neural network mathematically, you can email at shashankprince76@gmail.com

 Thanks.